TemirlanZhumagulov/JavaLevelUp/README.md

 # JavaLevelUp
-Photos of the project itself can be found in the folder screenshots
+You can find screenshots in the folder